-The first arch was built in January 1806, on the design of Luigi Cagnola, to celebrate the arrival in Milan of the newlyweds Eugène de Beauharnais, Viceroy of Italy, and Princess Augusta of Bavaria.
+The first arch was built in January 1806, on a design by Luigi Cagnola, to celebrate the arrival in Milan of the newlyweds Eugène de Beauharnais, Viceroy of Italy, and Princess Augusta of Bavaria.
 The arch was raised on Corso di Porta Orientale, now Corso Venezia, and was built from canvas, plastic and timber.

 In 1814, the project was abandoned, and the works were resumed only in 1826, under the Habsburg Emperor Francis II of Austria, who changed its dedication.